-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Domestic Metals Corp. (formerly Norden Crown Metals Corporation) (an exploration stage company) ("Domestic" or the "Company") and results of operations of the Company for the year ended December 31, 2024 (the "Period" or the "Year") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 24, 2025 (the "Report Date").
-The Report should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2024 and 2023 (collectively, the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and within which the Company's accounting policies are described in Note 3 of the Financial Statements.
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Domestic Metals Corp. (formerly Norden Crown Metals Corporation) (an exploration stage company) ("Domestic" or the "Company") and results of operations of the Company for the three months ended March 31, 2025 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at May 23, 2025 (the "Report Date").
+The Report should be read in conjunction with the Company's condensed interim consolidated financial statements for the three months ended March 31, 2025 and the notes thereto prepared in accordance with IFRS Accounting Standard as issued by the International Accounting Standards Board ("IASB") as applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting, and the audited consolidated financial statements for the year ended December 31, 2024 (collectively, the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and within which the Company's accounting policies are described in Note 3 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.